canonical/checkbox/docs/reference/launcher.rst

 ``api_version``

-API version determines the behaviour of the launcher.
+API version determines the behavior of the launcher.
 Each checkbox feature is added at a specific API version.
-Default behaviours don't change silently;
+Default behaviors don't change silently;
 explicit launcher change is required.
 Default value: ``0.99``

 ``session_title``